The process of becoming a CWI Provider has been fully revised. Please check out this revamped page to learn about the

-3. Indoor or artificial climbing wall instruction and teaching resume: Applicants must use the resume-template provided by the AMGA a.
+3. Indoor or manufactured climbing wall instruction and teaching resume - Applicants must use the CWI Resume-Template provided by the AMGA a.
 Document (a minimum) of 25 classes or clinics - which equates to between 50-100 hours b.
 This will include the audience: youth group, adult group, climbing team members, school group, or private individuals c.
-As well as the topic of your class or clinic: lead climbing, lead belaying top rope belaying, bouldering technique or climbing movement
+As well as the topic of your class or clinic: lead climbing, lead belaying top rope belaying, bouldering technique, climbing movement, or staff training